-- (1) For financial definitions and ratios refer to the Glossary of Terms on page 127 of the Company's 2020 Annual Report. - (2) See Section 17 "Non-GAAP Financial Measures", which includes the reconciliation of such non-GAAP measures to the most directly comparable GAAP measures. - (3) To be read in conjunction with Section 1 "Forward-Looking Statements". - (4) Certain figures have been restated to conform with current year presentation. - (5) Results are presented on a comparable number of week basis.
-Comparable number of weeks would be 12 weeks versus 12 weeks or 52 weeks versus 52 weeks.
+- (1) For financial definitions and ratios refer to the Glossary of Terms on page 147 of the Company's 2021 Annual Report. - (2) See Section 17 "Non-GAAP Financial Measures", which includes the reconciliation of such non-GAAP measures to the most directly comparable GAAP measures. - (3) To be read in conjunction with Section 1 "Forward-Looking Statements". - (4) Certain figures have been restated due to the non-GAAP financial measures policy change.
+See section 17 "Non-GAAP Financial Measures." - (5) Compound Average Growth Rate ("CAGR") is the measure of annualized growth over a period longer than one year.
+CAGR as disclosed by the Company is the mean annual growth rate over a two year period, 2019 to 2021. - (6) Results are presented on a comparable number of week basis.
+Comparable number of weeks would be 12 weeks versus 12 weeks or 52 weeks versus 52 weeks. - (7) Certain figures have been restated to conform with current year presentation.